nijnstein/BLAST-Documentation/LanguageReference.md

 ```

 To get the component of a vector it can be indexed: `a.x`

+### Datatypes

+The only datatype fully supported is the float of vectorsize 1 to 4.
+There is partial support for bool32 operations which index a single dataelement as 32 bit flags.

+- Future versions will add integer datatypes.

 ### Built in functions
    [Functions]: /url "Script API Functions"